 - Divide into teams and have one person at a time from each team, draw out a jelly-bean.
 The team is awarded the points for the color that is pulled out.

-4. The drawer gets to eat the jelly-bean.
+- The drawer gets to eat the jelly-bean.
 The first team to reach 500 pts is the winner.

-(Skittles, etc.) this is also a great transition activity or to get the group to quiet down!
+Tips: You can use any kind of candy that has many colors such as Skittles or Sweet Tarts.
+This is also a great transition activity or to get the group to quiet down!